HomeSpecialties › Dermatology

 How overseas-trained dermatology doctors get recognised

-Overseas-trained dermatologists are assessed by the ACD's IMG Committee for specialist recognition on behalf of the AMC and the Medical Board, after AMC primary-source verification of qualifications.
-Applicants are rated substantially comparable, partially comparable or not comparable to an Australian-trained dermatologist.
-Partially comparable applicants typically complete a period of supervised training (up to around two years) and may be required to sit assessments before fellowship and specialist registration.
+Overseas-trained dermatologists are assessed by the ACD's IMG Committee for specialist recognition on behalf of the AMC and Medical Board, after AMC primary-source verification.
+Applicants are rated substantially, partially or not comparable to an Australian-trained dermatologist.
+Partially comparable applicants typically complete supervised training (up to around two years) and may sit assessments before fellowship and specialist registration.

 See the ACD — Overseas-trained specialists and our IMG internship guide.